 Another option is to work with your insurer or a risk management consultant to outsource the development of your safety program.

-Thanks for reading our small business resource.
+Thanks for reading our educational resource!
 Any above reference to a specific company or product is meant for educational purposes only and is not specifically endorsed by Pie.
+If you’re a small business owner, see more small business resources or get a workers’ compensation rate in 3 minutes.